ofauchon/zaza-tracker/README.md

   * The "tracker" which determine location and send radio packets
   * The "receiver" which listen to radio packets and help locate the tracker

+The code is under heavy developpement and highly instable, please be kind.

+Please send me a mail at ofauchon2204@gmail.com if you want to work on the project.

 # Status (on 13/11/2020)